The Insider’s Shopping Guide to Black Friday Deals and Sales

-Black Friday is also a great time to buy a car, although you will not find any super deals like those on TVs.
+Black Friday is also a great time to buy a car, although you will not find any super deals like those on TVs at 50% off.
 The reason it is a good time to buy is because the date lines up with the annual year end inventory clearance that starts in October.
 Best deals are on current year models that are being phased out.

 2. Rebates are not always as convenient as stores want you to believe.
 Retailers often advertise rebates in their ads, but consumers often overlook the real issue: they'll actually be charged full price at the register, and must then mail in the rebate form to receive their rebate in the form of a check.
 Processing times on these rebates vary wildly and can often take months for the rebate to arrive.

 3. If you have tech items in your shopping list, watch out for derivative devices such as tablets, laptops, and TVs.
 Some retailers bring in cheap look-alike products in these categories with fewer features and capabilities.
 For example, you might be interested in an Asus 27" monitor, and you find a great price on a retailer's website.
 You notice, however that there is no manufacturer's model number, few technical specifications, and the monitor is listed as a "special buy."
 A search of the Asus website shows no matching monitor, and a Google search shows only the retailer's product.
 This monitor is likely a derivative product meant to resemble other, higher quality Asus products, and manufactured just for Black Friday.